Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Did You Know?
 More than 2.8 million Americans between the ages of 65 and 84 have vision loss.3 If you struggle to use your phone due to vision impairment, check out our guide to smartphone apps and resources for people with vision loss.

-While you can purchase an unlimited plan for $30 per month, you must pay for three months of service in advance to secure the price.
-In other words, you’ll pay $90 upfront for the first three months.
-After those three months, you can pay for an additional three months at $40 per month ($120 upfront), six months at $35 per month ($210 upfront), or 12 months at $30 per month ($360 upfront).
-Mint Mobile has great entry-level deals, but to keep the best prices, you’ll need to opt for an annual plan.
+To get the unlimited plan for $30 per month, you’ll need to pay for three months of service upfront.
+After the initial three-month period, you can renew for an additional three months at $30 per month ($90 upfront) or 12 months at $30 per month ($360 upfront).
+Mint Mobile has great entry-level deals, but to hold onto the best prices, you'll want to go with an annual plan.

-We appreciate how Mint Mobile caters to seniors who want a simple and affordable phone plan.
-You don’t have to buy a new phone or switch numbers to use Mint Mobile.
+Mint Mobile caters to seniors who want a simple and affordable phone plan.
 You can choose the plan you want and pay up front.
-If your phone uses an eSIM, your service can be up and running in minutes.
-Otherwise, you’ll need to wait for your physical SIM card in the mail and follow the instructions to install it.
+If your phone uses an eSIM, your service will be running in minutes.

-It’s obvious that Mint Mobile tries to appeal to seniors with its no-frills plans and affordable pricing, but the lack of physical stores may be a drawback.
+It's obvious that Mint Mobile appeals to seniors with no-frills, affordable plans, but the lack of physical stores may be a drawback.
 To be fair, a customer service agent was always a phone call away.
-However, if you want to talk to someone in person, it’s not an option with Mint Mobile.
-Everything is done online or over the phone.
+If you want to talk to someone in person, it's not an option with Mint Mobile.

 Mint Mobile offers plans with 5 GB, 15 GB, 20 GB, and Unlimited data options.
-The good news is that Mint Mobile doesn’t punish you with overage fees or cut off your data entirely if you exceed it.
-Instead, it throttles speeds to 128 Kbps (the same as Lively), which is too slow to handle more than checking a few emails.
-Even if you have the Unlimited plan, you'll get the same throttled speeds if you surpass 40 GB of premium data usage in a month.
+The good news is that Mint Mobile doesn't charge overage fees or cut off your data if you use it all.
+Instead, it throttles speeds to 128 Kbps (the same as Lively), which is only enough to check a few emails.
+Even with the Unlimited plan, you'll get the same throttled speeds if you pass 40 GB of premium data usage in a month.

 Expert InsightsFrom Taylor Shuman, Senior Tech ExpertSince some carriers have low soft data caps, always read the fine print before signing up for a plan.
 If an unlimited deal seems too good to be true, it could be because of a low soft data cap.Luckily, Mint Mobile makes it easy to track data usage to understand your habits better and decide which plan is best for you.
 We could see how much data we had left in the app and easily add more data if needed.